-The film is nicely directed by Henry King from a screenplay by George Seaton, based on the highly popular 1942 novel by Franz Werfel, which on the New York Times Best Seller List.
+The film is nicely directed by Henry King from a screenplay by George Seaton, based on the highly popular 1942 novel by Franz Werfel, which was for weeks on the New York Times Best Seller List.

 The tale centers on Bernadette Soubirous, a peasant girl who claimed to have a vision of the Virgin Mary in a grotto at Lourdes in 1858.
 Over a period of five months, February to July, Berndette claims to have had no less than 18 visions of the Blessed Virgin Mary.